Zelenskyy tells G-7 summit Ukraine forces face urgent moment

 After hearing from Zelenskyy, the leaders pledged in a statement to support Ukraine “for as long as it takes.”
 They said it is up to Ukraine to decide on a future peace settlement.

-Leaders were also finalizing the deal to seek a price cap during their three-day G-7 summit in the German Alps.
-G-7 finance ministers would resolve details of how a price cap would work, according to a senior administration official who spoke on the condition of anonymity to preview announcements from the summit.
+Leaders were also finalizing the deal to seek a price cap.
+G-7 finance ministers will resolve details of how it would work, according to a senior administration official who spoke on the condition of anonymity to preview announcements from the summit.

-Some market analysts have doubts about how effective a price cap on Russian oil would be, as enforcement by the G-7 would likely depend on cooperation from India and China.
+Some market analysts doubt how effective a price cap on Russian oil would be, as enforcement by the G-7 would likely depend on cooperation from India and China.

 “It is questionable whether countries like India and China will agree to cease purchasing Russian oil, especially as it is trading at a significant discount on the global market price,” said Carsten Fritsch, a commodities analyst at Commerzbank.

-German Chancellor Olaf Scholz, the G-7 summit host, said after meeting with Canadian Prime Minister Justin Trudeau on Monday that “we are taking tough decisions, that we are also cautious, that we will help … Ukraine as much as possible but that we also avoid that there will be a big conflict between Russia and NATO.”
+German Chancellor Olaf Scholz, who is hosting the summit in the German Alps, said after meeting with Canadian Prime Minister Justin Trudeau that “we are taking tough decisions, that we are also cautious, that we will help … Ukraine as much as possible but that we also avoid that there will be a big conflict between Russia and NATO.”

-In Brussels, NATO secretary general Jens Stoltenberg said Monday that the military alliance will increase the size of its rapid reaction forces nearly eightfold to 300,000 troops as part of its response to an “era of strategic competition.”
-The NATO response force currently has about 40,000 soldiers which can deploy quickly when needed.
+In Brussels, NATO Secretary-General Jens Stoltenberg said the military alliance will increase the size of its rapid reaction forces nearly eightfold to 300,000 troops as part of its response to an “era of strategic competition.”
+The NATO response force currently has about 40,000 soldiers, which can deploy quickly when needed.

-Stoltenberg made the remarks ahead of a NATO summit later this week in Madrid when the organization’s 30 allies are expected to also agree on further support for Ukraine in its war against Russia.
+Stoltenberg commented before he opens a NATO summit Tuesday in Madrid.
+The organization’s 30 member countries are expected to also agree on further support for Ukraine.

 The G-7 already is committed to help finance Ukraine’s immediate needs and plans support to rebuild its economy long term.
 Finance ministers from the group last month agreed to provide $19.8 billion in economic aid to help Kyiv keep basic services functioning and continue its defense against Russian forces.

-A senior U.S. administration official, speaking on condition of anonymity to discuss private conversations between the G-7 leaders, said the U.S. and Europe are aligned in their aims for a negotiated end to the conflict, even if the nature of their outreach differs.
+A senior U.S. administration official, speaking on condition of anonymity to discuss private conversations among G-7 leaders, said the U.S. and Europe are aligned in their aims for a negotiated end to the conflict, even if the nature of their outreach differs.

 Scholz and French President Emmanuel Macron have held active conversations with Putin and Zelenskyy.
 The U.S. has largely cut off significant talks with Russia.